IBM/kube101/workshop/Lab3/README.md

-# Lab 3: Scale and update apps natively by building multi-tier applications
+# Lab 3: Scale and update apps natively, build multi-tier applications

 In this lab, you'll deploy the same guestbook application from the previous lab by using a different method.
 Instead of using `kubectl`,